tbusch74/16-React-Portfolio/README.md

   ## Description

   This repository is for the 16th weekly challenge for the University of Minnesota coding boot camp submitted by Tony Busch.
-This project is remake of the previous professional portfolio while incorperating React features
+This project is remake of the previous professional portfolio while incorperating React features.

   ## Table of Contents